moraneus/RV-with-Allens-interval/README.md

 2. End existing interval made by `end(some_interval, end_time)`.

 Every new `start` or `end` should be checked against the facts. \
-Let's say that if the new insertion satisfied one of those facts, that means it should be `FAILD`.
+Let's say that if the new insertion satisfied one of those facts, that means we should be notified by the program.

 ### Types of Allen's interval algebra:
 ![Image of Inervals](https://www.researchgate.net/profile/Ioannis_Tsamardinos/publication/230561978/figure/fig2/AS:646067146223617@1531045819115/1-The-13-relations-between-intervals-in-Allens-algebra-Interval-A-is-always-either-at.png)